Alfred Wagstaff Jr.: Early life

 His paternal grandfather was David Wagstaff, an English immigrant who made a fortune as a notable merchant.
 His maternal grandparents were Cornelius DuBois and Sarah Platt (née Ogden) DuBois.
 Through his maternal grandmother, he was descended from Robert Ogden, a lawyer who worked in New Jersey and New York, and served as quartermaster during the Revolutionary War.
-Among his extended DuBois family was cousins, Eugene Floyd DuBois and Dr. Henry Augustus DuBois (grandson of Peter Augustus Jay), and uncle Cornelius DuBois, who married Mary Ann Delafield DuBois (a niece of Richard Delafield and cousin of Dr. Francis Delafield).
+Among his extended DuBois family were cousins, Eugene Floyd DuBois and Dr. Henry Augustus DuBois (grandson of Peter Augustus Jay), and uncle Cornelius DuBois, who married Mary Ann Delafield DuBois (a niece of Richard Delafield and cousin of Dr. Francis Delafield).

 Career

 In 1863, then only 19 years old, he was commissioned as a colonel of the 16th Reg. of the New York National Guard.
 Wagstaff served during the New York Draft Riots in Brooklyn.
 In 1864, his regiment was transferred to the Union Army and stationed at Staten Island.
 In November 1864, he was commissioned a first lieutenant of the 91st New York Veteran Volunteers, and was detailed to the staff of Gen. William Walton Morris.

 In February 1865, he was promoted to major, served as chief of staff of General Samuel W. Crawford with the Army of the Potomac until the end of the war, and was brevetted as a lieutenant colonel.